Sburris/SecurityNotes/SCA.md

 ## Evaluation Criteria ##

-- Technology COverage - the languages, frameworks, and open-source ecosystems to be evaluted.
+- Technology Coverage - the languages, frameworks, and open-source ecosystems to be evaluted.
 - The depth and breadth of data provided by the tools
   - Vulnerabilities
   - Number and quanlity of sources for the data